Homophily: Education, occupation and social class

 Family of birth accounts for considerable baseline homophily with respect to education, occupation, and social class.
 In terms of education, there is a divide among those who have a college education and those who do not.
-Another major distinction can be seen between those with white collar occupations and blue collar occupations.
+Another major distinction can be seen between those with white collar occupations and those with blue collar occupations.

 Interests

 Homophily occurs within groups of people that have similar interests as well.
 We enjoy interacting more with individuals who share similarities with us, so we tend to actively seek out these connections.
-Additionally, as more users begin to rely on the Internet to find like minded communities for themselves, many examples of niches within social media sites have begun appearing to account for this need.
-This response has led to the popularity of sites like Reddit in the 2010s, advertising itself as a "home to thousands of communities...and authentic human interaction."
+Additionally, as more users begin to rely on the Internet to find like-minded communities for themselves, many examples of niches within social media sites have begun appearing to account for this need.
+This response has led to the popularity of sites like Reddit in the 2010s, advertising itself as a "home to thousands of communities... and authentic human interaction".